PetarMc1/Minecraft-Items-API-v2/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for considering contributing to the Minecraft Items and Blocks API v2!
+Thank you for considering contributing to the Minecraft Items API v2!
 Your efforts to improve the project and make it even better for users are highly valued.
 Please take a moment to review the following guidelines before submitting your contributions.

 ## Bug Reports and Feature Requests
 If you encounter a bug or have a feature request, please ensure that it has not already been reported by checking the issue tracker.
 If it hasn't been reported yet, feel free to open a new issue with a clear description of the problem or the desired feature.